Amzani/apidesk-sdk-test-def/docs/models/components/gender.md

 # Gender

-Specifies the gender of the contact, which can be used for personalized communication and marketing strategies.
-Acceptable values typically include 'male', 'female', 'non-binary', or 'other'.
-This field is optional and should be used in accordance with privacy regulations and the contact's preferences.
+The gender of the contact, which can be used for personalization and demographic analysis.
+This optional field allows for more customized communication strategies and insights into the contact base.

 ## Example Usage